dcasota/photonos-scripts/README.md

-Photon OS built-in supports Powershell so you simply can install the package right before PowerCLI.
+Photon OS built-in supports Powershell since 6.2. so you simply can install the package right before PowerCLI.

 To install or update Powershell Core enter
 - ```tdnf install powershell``` or ```tdnf update powershell```

 Install or update PowerCLI in a powershell command enter
-- ```install-module -name VMware.PowerCLI``` or ```update-module -name VMware.PowerCLI```.
+- ```install-module -name VMware.PowerCLI``` or ```update-module -name VMware.PowerCLI```

 In some use cases it is necessary to have a specific Powershell release.
-Some PowerCLI cmdlets on Windows do not work yet on Photon.
+Some PowerCLI cmdlets on Windows do not work yet on Photon OS.
 Simple as that, many Microsoft Windows-specific lowlevel functions were not or are not cross-compatible.
 In this repo you find install scripts for Powershell on Photon OS with focus on fulfilling prerequisites for VMware.PowerCLI.
 Each script ```Pwsh[Release]OnPhotonOS.sh``` deploys the specific Powershell Core release on Photon OS.
 Example: Install the Powershell release 7.0.3 using ```Pwsh7.0.3OnPhotonOS.ps1```.
 Simply enter afterwards ```pwsh7.0.3```.
 ![Powershell_on_Photon](https://github.com/dcasota/photonos-scripts/blob/master/Photon2-pwsh-current.png)